thedonc/rtpengine-docker/README.md

 # docker-rtpengine

-## NOTE: This docke implementation is designed to be run on AWS on a debian buster.

 Forked from davidcsi combined with the guides of nick vs networking for a debian 11 docker compose for rtpengine

 ## Files